 Nahum 1:3 The LORD is slow to anger, and great in power, and will not at all acquit the wicked: the LORD hath his way in the whirlwind and in the storm, and the clouds are the dust of his feet.

 Before he starts, Nahum gives God credit for vanquishing Israel’s enemies.
 Verses 3-7 describe the fierce display of Jesus Christ’s wrath as he returns to earth at his second coming.
-Jesus will return with tornados and rock melting fury.
+Jesus will return with tornadoes and rock melting fury.
 Nahum’s description of Christ’s return is a lot like the description that King David gave in his song of deliverance recorded in 2 Samuel 22.
-For a more robust description of Jesus’ return please read my commentary titled “The sign of Jesus’ coming” in my book “Israel’s Beacon of Hope”.
+For a more robust description of Jesus’ return please read my commentary titled “The sign of Jesus’ coming” in my eBook “Israel’s Beacon of Hope”.

 Here is something to take notice of.
 God has given the duty of Judgment to his son Jesus Christ (John 5:22).
 It was Jesus who flooded Nineveh.
 It will be Jesus again who will also flood Mosul.